iavofficial/IAVFrontendFramework/CONTRIBUTING.md

 - **Discussions -**
 You have a new idea, want to provide feedback to an ongoing discussion or just have questions?
 Then, please open a new thread in the [discussions](https://github.com/iavofficial/IAVFrontendFramework/discussions) section.
+Further information about the section can be found [here](https://github.com/iavofficial/IAVFrontendFramework/discussions/1).

 ## Contact